Important Safety Information

 Warnings and Precautions—for NESINA, KAZANO, and OSENI

 Inflammation of the pancreas (pancreatitis), which may be severe, can happen to people taking NESINA, KAZANO, or OSENI.
-Tell your doctor if you have ever had pancreatitis, stones in your gallbladder (gallstones), a history of alcoholism, kidney problems, or liver problems.
+Tell your doctor if you have ever had pancreatitis, kidney problems, or liver problems.
 Stop taking NESINA, KAZANO, or OSENI and call your doctor right away if you have pain in your stomach area (abdomen) that is severe and will not go away.
 The pain may be felt going from your abdomen through to your back.
 The pain may happen with or without vomiting.
 These may be symptoms of pancreatitis.

 NESINA, KAZANO, or OSENI may cause liver problems.
 Call your doctor right away if you experience nausea, vomiting, stomach pain, unusual or unexplained tiredness, loss of appetite, dark urine, or yellowing of your skin or eyes.

 If you take NESINA, KAZANO, or OSENI with another medicine that can cause low blood sugar, such as a sulfonylurea or insulin, your risk of getting low blood sugar is higher.
 The dose of your sulfonylurea medicine or insulin may need to be lowered while you take NESINA, KAZANO, or OSENI.
 If you have symptoms of low blood sugar, you should check your blood sugar and treat if low, and then call your doctor.
 Signs and symptoms of low blood sugar include shaking or feeling jittery, sweating, fast heartbeat, change in vision, hunger, headache, change in mood, confusion, or dizziness.